pghvlaans/sbotools/README.md

 * sbotools3 1.0 - 2024-11-01
   * Change the git branch to match the Slackware version, or to a user-configured branch
+    * The ability to specify a git branch was originally planned by Andreas Guldstrom.
   * Change the default URLs to support Slackware 15.0 and use git repositories
   * Use rsync default mirrors with RSYNC_DEFAULT (except for -current)
+    * Thanks to Slack Coder for the feedback.
   * Detect build number changes and optionally upgrade
+    * Thanks to qunying for the request.
-  * Detect and report out-of-tree _SBo SlackBuilds with sbocheck
+  * Detect and report out-of-tree \_SBo SlackBuilds with sbocheck
+    * This feature was originally planned by Andreas Guldstrand.
   * Save any build options when running a SlackBuild
   * Install bash completions; zsh completions have been updated
   * Install a default configuration file; tweak sboconfig to play somewhat nicely with it
+    * Thanks to dcjud for the request.
   * Fix making -compat32 packages for non-i486 SlackBuilds
   * Fix building -compat32 packages from templates

 ## Historical Changes
-Development from version 1.9 through 2.7 took place at [pink-mist/sbotools](https://github.com/pink-mist/sbotools/).
+Development from version 0.1 through 2.7 took place at [pink-mist/sbotools](https://github.com/pink-mist/sbotools/).
+Unless indicated otherwise, the changes below are thanks to Andreas Guldstrand.

 * Post-2.7 - 2019
   * Add and install zsh completions
+    * Thanks to contributor drgibbon.

 * 2.7 - 2019-04-28
   * Actually fix the sbofind -e bug #71